Clusters

 Faculty Compute Cluster

 This cluster contains over 50 faculty owned or project specific partitions.
 Access to these partitions is determined by the owner and managed via allocations in ColdFront.
 All idle nodes in the faculty cluster are accessible to UB-HPC users in the scavenger partition.
 Scavenger jobs will be preemptively canceled when jobs are submitted by members of the group that owns the node.
+To view hardware specifications for nodes in the faculty cluster, use the command: snodes all faculty/scavenger

 Node types